djh1997/proj324/log.md

 # 13/02/18

-looking throught the code for the lcd drivers again from (19/11/2017) i think the forked adafruit might be better
+looking through the code for the lcd drivers again from (19/11/2017) i think the forked adafruit might be better

+also make new simpler frame prototype ready for laser cutting